Toliara: Geography and climate

-Toliara is nicknamed the "City of the Sun" because it has a hot climate (24.3 °C average) and is semi-arid (Köppen BSh), with less than 400 mm annual rainfall.
+Toliara is nicknamed the "City of the Sun" because it has a hot climate (25.3 °C average) which is arid (Köppen BWh), with less than 400 mm annual rainfall.
 The city is constantly swept by a strong prevailing wind, the Tsio Katimo ("South Wind").

 Infrastructure

 The colonial legacy is still visible in the architecture and the urban landscape.
 Major road works and development were undertaken in 2003 to promote the development of the city.

 The University Hospital Centre CHU Mitsinjo Betanimena is located near the city center in the district of Tanambao.
 Another private health facility, St. Luke's Clinic, is located in the district of Sanfily on the road to the airport.